Nutanix AHV (Acropolis)

 - “Citrix App Layering Packaging Machine” to find all virtual machines created for layer management jobs.

 - “Citrix App Layering Published Image” to find all virtual machines created to publish a layered image.

 - Image name or layer name to find virtual machines related to a specific layered image publishing job or App or OS creation.

 The virtual network settings of the source template specified in the Nutanix AHV connector configuration will be carried over when creating any VMs through the Nutanix Acropolis Hypervisor (AHV) Connector.
 There is no option in the Connector Configuration UI to override the network settings.

 To enter values:

-- The first three Connector fields must be entered manually.
+- You must manually enter the first three Connector fields.
 Once the credentials in those fields are validated, you can select values for the remaining fields from the drop-down menus.

 - To enter values manually, click to put the cursor in the field and type the value, making sure that the case matches the value in Acropolis.

 - To select a value from a drop-down list, click once to put the cursor in the field, and a second time to display the list of possible values.